Who doesn't wish to live in one-of-a-kind house?

 Manufacturers receive very clear requests for price offers.
 This results in less time spent on discussing details.

-In the best case scenario, the buyer reaches the Manufacturer only after an Architect has reviewed the project.
+In the ideal scenario, the buyer reaches the Manufacturer only after an Architect has reviewed the project.
 This way, the project is well qualified to go to production and the Manufacturer has all the interest to make a good price offer for it.

 Besides providing 3D models and a price, Creatomus creates better-informed Customers and better projects... and this is exactly what the Prefab Wooden Homes Industry needs to evolve.

-If this works, is it really possible to scale this up to build any kind of house?
+If this works, is it really possible to scale it up to build any kind of house?

 At the moment the answer is NO.

 At present Creatomus works only with pre-made architectural models.
 Those models can be modified and adjusted within certain limits.
 So one cannot really build a dream home designed from scratch.

 At the moment, the limitation of this technology is that the design has to be simple enough to be modeled in a parametric form.

 In the future, more choices will be available to buyers.